corenova/yang-cord/README.md

 ```

 Eventually, I think these four *hard-coded* services will be moved out of the `cord-subscriber` data model altogether.
 I'm not sure what "on-boarded" services actually implement these features but it should be augmented by those individual service's YANG models into the cord-subscriber data model.

+### grouping subscriber-controller

+I've internally debated creating this controller model because I thought that the necessary attributes were rather effectively captured in the prior `grouping subscriber` schema definition.
+But the presence of the `related` object container in the controller (that shouldn't be in the underlying model) convinced me to model it according to the `CordSubscriberNew` class found inside `api/tenant/cord/subscriber.py`.
+This `subscriber-controller` model extends the `subscriber` model (inheriting all its attributes) and introduces the additional containers for `features`, `identity`, and `related`.
+Since the main function of the `subscriber-controller` model is to essentially layer a *view-like* overlay on top of the underlying cord-subscriber model, I've introduced a new *custom extension* construct called `node:link`.
+This is to capture the fact that the various attributes being expressed are simply a reference link to the exact same data that is located at a different place within the same object.

+One note on the `related` object, it is currently a placeholder container and I expect it will remain that way as part of the model.
+The reason is, the attributes that are currently mapped inside all come from the `VOLT` service (which then has other attributes from `VSG` service, etc.).
+When we get to the step of modeling the various `Service` entities, we'll capture the necessary *augment* behavior in those separate YANG modules (i.e. cord-service-volt.yang, cord-service-vsg.yang, etc.).

+### configuration tree